mattboback/a11y-scanner/docs/architecture.md

 # Architecture Guide

+> **Quick Start**: New to the project?
+Start with the [Architecture Overview](./architecture-overview.md) for a quick introduction, then return here for detailed technical information.

 This document provides a deep dive into the a11y-scanner architecture, including component design, data flow, orchestration patterns, and extension points.

 ## Table of Contents